 If you want to play Capcom Arcade Stadium, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Capcom Arcade Stadium has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Capcom Arcade Stadium which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Customise Audio Levels: Control volume levels of specific events and elements in the game.
 This enables you to tailor the most important sound levels to ensure you can hear them.

 Play Without Hearing: No audio cues are necessary to play the game well.

 Similar Games With More Accessibility Features for Audio